Written Answers Nos. 593 - 613

 609. Deputy Clare Daly asked the Minister for Health if he will ensure that the Private Member's Bill regarding the Statute of Limitations Amendment Act 2013 in relation to survivors of symphysoiotomy is expedited through the Committee at the earliest opportunity.
 [25055/13]

 Minister for Health (Deputy James Reilly): The Private Members Bill in question has been referred to the Select Committee on Justice, Defence and Equality for attention at a date that has yet to be scheduled.
 My officials will provide any necessary supports required from my Department to progress this legislation through Committee Stage.

-610. Deputy Brendan Griffin asked the Minister for Health if a person providing homehelp care for a Government department will be permitted to work past their sixty fifth birthday; and if he will make a statement on the matter.
+610. Deputy Brendan Griffin asked the Minister for Health if a person providing homehelp care for a Department will be permitted to work past their 65th birthday; and if he will make a statement on the matter.
 [25134/13]

 611. Deputy Seán Crowe asked the Minister for Health if his attention has been drawn to any increase in patients presenting to the accident and emergency at Tallaght Hospital, Dublin, in relation to drug linked assaults.
 [25338/13]